ansible/jewel/gateway_configuration_collection/roles/service_clusters/README.md

 #### Json Example

 - Check that Controller and EDA (Event Driven Automation) services are deleted (if present) (from the database):
-- Check that Gateway service exists (in the database)
+- Check that gateway service exists (in the database)

 ```json
 {